WooCommerce Subscriptions uses PayPal’s IPN (Instant Payment Notification) system to keep data in sync with PayPal.

 This page will look something like the picture below – PayPal change their interface from time-to-time and display different interfaces for different countries and account types, your page may appear differently.

 A screenshot of this screen for a problematic subscription on your site would be very helpful.
 You can match them up by the profile ID or the customer.

 This page holds information about what PayPal knows about the subscription.
 If there are differences between these details and the ones WooCommerce and Subscriptions have then that’s a clue.

 PayPal Profile Status History page ↑ Back to top

-Found by clicking View History button on the subscription page (near the top, under Subscription details).
+Found by clicking the View History link on the subscription page (near the top, under Subscription details).
 It looks similar to this: